lucyinthesky2111/milestone-project-one/README.md

 * Each page features a footer which contains a copyright statement, and icons linking to social media pages.
 * All the social media links open in a new tab.
 * The footer is not sticky so it does not restrict the user's view of the bottom of the screen when scrolling.
+* The icons and text are black with an appropriate hover colour of white to maintain readability and accessibility.
 <h2 align="center"><img src="assets/readme-images/footer-mobile.png">Footer (Mobile)</h2>
 <h2 align="center"><img src="assets/readme-images/footer-desktop.png">Footer (Desktop)</h2>

 ### Thank You Page
- The Thank You page is only accessible when the user successfully submits an application with all the required fields on the ‘Apply Here’ section of the Apply and Contact page.
-The page confirms to the user that their application has been submitted successfully and provides feedback as to when they can expect to receive a response.
-The page includes a handy link to the ‘Contact Us’ section that the user can use if they have any queries or amendments or additions to their application.
+  * The Thank You page is only accessible when the user successfully submits an application with all the required fields on the ‘Apply Here’ section of the Apply and Contact page.
+  * The page confirms to the user that their application has been submitted successfully and provides feedback as to when they can expect to receive a response.
+  * The page includes a handy link to the ‘Contact Us’ section that the user can use if they have any queries, or amendments or additions to their application.
 For example, if they have made a mistake on their application, they can easily find the contact information they need to notify the college without having to scroll back through the site to find it.
-The page also has a button which links the user back to the homepage which they can use if they do not need to contact the college.
+  * The page also has a button which links the user back to the homepage, which they can use if they do not need to contact the college.
 <h2 align="center"><img src="assets/readme-images/thank-you-desktop.png">Thank You Page on desktop </h2>
 <h2 align="center"><img src="assets/readme-images/thank-you-mobile.png">Thank You Page on mobile and tablet </h2>

 ### 404 Error Page
-A custom 404 error page displays if the user tries to access an incorrect URL.
+A custom 404 error page displays if the user tries to access an incorrect URL within the site.
 The page features the site’s navbar and footer and a button which directs the user back to the homepage.
 I followed [this guidance](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) from Github to create the page.
 <h2 align="center"><img src="assets/readme-images/404-error-desktop.png">404 Error Page on desktop </h2>
 <h2 align="center"><img src="assets/readme-images/404-error-mobile.png">404 Error Page on mobile and tablet </h2>